valtimo-platform/valtimo-documentation/release-notes/major10/10.7.0/valtimo-frontend-libraries.md

   them in a new tab, was no longer supported.
 This functionality has been restored in this release.
 Moreover, menu items can be opened in a new tab by holding down the control key on Windows, or the command key on Mac OS, and clicking them.

+* **New featureToggle 'hideValtimoVersionsForNonAdmins'**

+  We have added a new featureToggle, 'hideValtimoVersionsForNonAdmins', so we can choose to hide the Valtimo version information, in the right sidebar, for users that are not admins.

 ## Bugfixes

 No bugfixes.